dasarpai/old.dasarpai.github.io/_dsblog/2023-08-22-Important-AI-Paper-List.md

 Sentence centrality revisited for unsupervised summarization.
 In ACL, 2019.
 ###### [Zhou2020]
 Unified vision-language pre-training for image captioning and VQA.
 In AAAI, 2020
+> Survey on Automatic Text Summarization and Transformer Models Applicability

 ###### [CohanA2018]
 A Discourse-Aware Attention Model for Abstractive Summarization of Long Documents.
 In Proceedings of the 2018 Conference of the North American Chapter ofthe Association for Computational Linguistics: Human Language Technologies.
 615–621.
 ###### [NenkovaA2007]
 The pyramid method: Incorporating human content selection variation in summarization evaluation.
 ACM Transactions on Speech and Language Processing 4, 2 (2007).
 ###### [RadfordA]
-Improving language understanding by generative pre-training. www.cs.ubc.ca/~amuham01/LING530/papers/adford2018improving.pdf
+Improving language understanding by generative pre-training. www.cs.ubc.ca/~amuham01/LING530/ papers/radford2018improving.pdf
 ###### [RasimMA2013]
 Multiple documents summarization based on evolutionary optimization algorithm.
 Expert Systems with Applications 40, 5 (2013), 1675–1689.
 ###### [RasimMA]